 Cash App uses Plaid, but you can bypass the Plaid requirement by linking your account manually or using your debit card to connect to Cash App.
 You don’t have to link a bank account at all: you can use your Cash App card to withdraw funds through an ATM.

 Venmo uses Plaid to connect to your bank account.
 If your bank does not connect to Plaid, you can still use Venmo by using manual verification.
-You will have to provide your account number and the bank’s routing number, and Venmo will confirm the account with two micro-transfers.
+You must provide your account number and the bank’s routing number, and Venmo will confirm the account with two micro-transfers.

 Chime requires Plaid to link to your bank account, and you cannot use Chime without a Plaid-compatible bank account.